 Since there are so many types of coniferous trees there are a wide variety of sizes of pine cones available.
 You can ﬁnd them from about 1/2 inch like the ones on a cedar tree, so cute!
 To the colossal cones on a Longleaf pine which reach up to a foot in length.
 The biggest pine cones in the U.S. come from California the Coulter Pine Tree (Pinus Coulteri) which can grow up to 15 inches!
 Endless examples of the pine cone’s re-creation can be found in ancient to modern art and everything in between.
-There are a multitude of decorating uses for fall, Christmas and into early spring.
-The easiest way to display them is to simply place them in a planter like these on frontporchplanter.com.
+There is a multitude of decorating uses for fall, Christmas, and into early spring.
+The easiest way to display them is to simply place them in an outdoor urn planter like these on frontporchplanter.com.

-Fill your basket of choice half way up with cones.
+Fill your basket of choice halfway up with cones.
 Next set a string of lights on top.
-Last, put another layer of pine cones in basket, while pulling lights up through.
-Keep most of excess wires hidden under second layer of cones.
+Last, put another layer of pine cones in the basket, while pulling lights up through.
+Keep most of the excess wires hidden under the second layer of cones.
 You can also enhance a plain grapevine or styrofoam tree by using wire or gluing on small pine cones.

-Are you are feeling adventurous and want to make you own grapevine tree?
-Turn a tomato cage (spray painted brown) upside down, gather the loose wires at the top of the cage, to a point and wrap with extra wire to secure.
+Are you are feeling adventurous and want to make your own grapevine tree?
+Turn a tomato cage (spray painted brown) upside down, gather the loose wires at the top of the cage, to a point, and wrap with extra wire to secure.
 Then twist grapevine around and back and forth through the cage until you have covered it with the desired amount of vine.
-Last, attach small pine cones randomly on tree with, by wrapping large end of cone with wire and then attaching it the tree.
+Last, attach small pine cones randomly on the tree, by wrapping the large end of the cone with wire and then attaching it to the tree.
 Finish it off by placing more pine cones around the bottom of the grapevine tree with berry sprigs.

 You can always add your own touch to an existing holiday ﬁgure like the snowman here my father made over 25 years ago.